JCGlez93/Predicting_FIFA_players_value/README.md

 ## **Overview:**

-This piece of code extract data from different sources, manipulates it and save the csv locally so you can understand better the price volatility.

-In addition , it creates a machine learning model that can be use with an app.
+This piece of code :

+1-Extracts data from different sources \
+2-Does data wrangling\
+3-Executes a random forest regressor\
+4-Creates an app where you can input different parameter and get the value of those players based ont the prediction.

-This instructions will allow you to make a copy of the project locally.
+This instructions will allow you to make a copy of the project locally.\
 Check test execution to understand how  to deploy the project.